 - to enable our researchers to achieve their highest potential through a research environment that encourages cooperation, collaboration and mutual support.

-We currently receive funding from the National Institute for Health Research (Programme Grant for Applied Health Research, Health Technology Assessment, Policy Research and Health Services and Delivery Research programmes), European Commission (Framework 7 and Horizon 2020), research councils (Medical Research Council), major research charities (Health Foundation, British Heart Foundation, Wellcome Trust), and regional bodies (East Midlands Collaboration for Leadership in Applied Health Research and Care and East Midlands Academic Health Science Network).
+We receive funding from the National Institute for Health Research, European Commission, research councils (Medical Research Council), major research charities (Health Foundation, British Heart Foundation, Wellcome Trust, Heritage England), and regional bodies (East Midlands Collaboration for Leadership in Applied Health Research and Care and East Midlands Academic Health Science Network).